 Tips for Prevention

 Kidney cancer, depending on the stage, may be treated by a team of specialists including medical oncologists, radiation oncologists, and urologists.
-Treatment options vary widely depending on the cancer's type, stage, and the patient's overall health.
-Treatment options include removing part or all of the kidney, chemotherapy, immunotherapy, radiation therapy, surveillance, ablation, and targeted therapy.
+Treatment options vary widely depending on the cancer’s type, stage, and the patient’s overall health.
+Treatment options include removing part or all of the kidney, chemotherapy, immunotherapy, radiation therapy, targeted therapy, surveillance, ablation, and other local therapies.
 Many patients receive a combination of treatments.